-

 We are seeking fellows with an interest in the broad research area of ‘the true impact of technology on our time’ to bring fresh perspectives and innovative approaches to this research.
 Whether you're passionate about information systems, business, law, computer science, medicine, sociology, biomedical engineering, psychology, or any other related discipline, we want to hear from you!

 Applications are invited from suitable candidates for 19 full-time fixed term Marie Skłodowska-Curie postdoctoral Fellows (PFs) at University of Galway.
-Up to 10 fellowships may be awarded on the 1st Call.
+Up to 9 fellowships may be awarded on the 2nd Call.

-ROSETTA Fellowships are open to applicants of any nationality who have a PhD degree and comply with the programme’s eligibility criteria and mobility rule.
+ROSETTA Fellowships are open to applicants who have a PhD degree and comply with the programme’s eligibility criteria and mobility rule.
 Researchers at Risk are encouraged to apply.
 All candidates must discuss their research idea and proposal and seek the support of an eligible ROSETTA supervisor for their application.

 All fellowships will be based in Ireland where fellows will be hosted by their ROSETTA supervisor’s host institution.